Ben-jamin05/PWA-Text-Editor/README.md

 ## Description

 My motivation for this project was to create a PWA text editor.
-This consists of using  to create .
-I accomplished this with my skills in  and my knew knowledge of .
+This consists of using webpack, indexedDB and sw to create caches, indexedDB and an installable site for offline use.
+I accomplished this with my skills in js and my knew knowledge of webpack and indexedDB.

 ## Installation